VILLASframework/node/doc/GettingStarted.md

 - is extensible with new node types
 - heavily multi-threaded
 - follows the Unix philosophy
-- is separated into a library (libs2ss) and a few binaries (server, pipe, test, signal) which link against the lib.
+- is separated into a library (libvillas) and a few binaries (server, pipe, test, signal) which link against the lib.